Biden highlights grant for Hudson tunnel, takes aim at GOP

 "This is one of the biggest, the most consequential projects in the country," Biden said.
 "But we finally have the money, and we're going to get it done.
 I promise we're going to get it done."

 The New York and Baltimore trips amount to a form of counterprogramming to the new House Republican majority.
-GOP lawmakers are seeking deep spending cuts in exchange for lifting the government's legal borrowing limit, saying that federal expenditures are hurting growth and that the budget should be balanced.
+GOP lawmakers seek deep spending cuts in exchange for lifting the government's legal borrowing limit, saying that federal expenditures are hurting growth and the budget should be balanced.

 "I don't think there's anyone in America who doesn't agree that there's some wasteful Washington spending that we can eliminate," McCarthy told CBS News on Sunday.